Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Introduction

-This inconsistency was then apparently solved the year after by myself and collaborators \cite{Musco:2004ak}, showing that the results of \cite{Jedamzik:1999am} are contaminated by a non negligible decaying mode component, because the initial conditions were imposed at horizon crossing.
-The numerical simulations performed by us instead, were using initial conditions imposed at super-horizon scale, which behave initially as linear perturbations of the energy density and the velocity field, following the behaviour of the growing mode component of cosmological perturbations, with the decaying mode component disappearing well before the perturbation is reaching the horizon crossing.
-In this way, using the same shapes of the energy density considered in \cite{Jedamzik:1999am}, we obtained a range of $\delta_c=0.45-0.47$, according with the range found in \cite{Green:2004wb}.

-Although at that time this was considered the solution, a more careful analysis would show that this is just a coincidence because the amplitude used in \cite{Green:2004wb} is a local value of the energy density, while the amplitude measured in \cite{Jedamzik:1999am} and \cite{Musco:2004ak} is an averaged measure of the mass excess contained within the overdense region.
+There were two reasons for this.
+Firstly, as noted by Shibata and Sasaki in \cite{Shibata:1999zs}, the results of \cite{Jedamzik:1999am} had been contaminated by the inclusion of a decaying component which would have been absent in perturbations coming from inflation.
+This was rectified in our subsequent paper \cite{Musco:2004ak} where we obtained $\delta_c = 0.45 - 0.47$ for similar profile shapes to those in \cite{Jedamzik:1999am}.
+Since this was within the range of \cite{Green:2004wb}, $\delta_c = 0.45$ (for a Mexican hat perturbation) came to be used as a standard by cosmologists in many calculations of PBH formation.
+However, the measure of $\delta$ used in \cite{Green:2004wb} is a local value of the energy density, while the amplitude measured in \cite{Jedamzik:1999am} and \cite{Musco:2004ak} is an averaged measure of the mass excess contained within the overdense region.
 Moreover the relation used in \cite{Green:2004wb} is linear, while it was shown in \cite{Polnarev:2006aa} that the peak of the curvature profile forming a PBH needs to be at least of $O(1)$, which is obviously non linear.
-This inconsistency has been under estimated for several years, creating confusion in the literature and producing wrong estimates of the cosmological impact of PBHs, as Germani and myself have recently pointed out \cite{Germani:2018jgr}.
+This inconsistency has long been under estimated, creating confusion in the literature and producing wrong estimates of the cosmological impact of PBHs, as Germani and myself have recently pointed out \cite{Germani:2018jgr}.
 The same thing was noticed independently at the same time by Yoo et al. making a similar analysis \cite{Yoo:2018kvb}.

-One of the aim of the present paper is to combine together all these aspects in a consistent and coherent picture, introducing a well defined criteria to measure the perturbation amplitude, which is shape independent.
-This clarify the relation between the local and the averaged measure of the perturbation amplitude, making possible to compute consistently how the threshold for PBH formation is varying with respect the shape of the initial density perturbation.
+One of the aims of the present paper is to combine together all of these aspects in a consistent and coherent picture, introducing a well defined criterion to measure the perturbation amplitude, which is shape independent.
+This clarifies the relation between the local and averaged measures of the perturbation amplitude, making it possible to compute consistently how the threshold for PBH formation varies with changing the shape of the initial density perturbation.